Cayman Islands: Related Information

 Following the OECD's new set of lists issued in 2009, the Cayman Islands set about signing TIEAs, and in August 2009 signed its 12th tax information exchange agreement (TIEA) with New Zealand, moving onto the “white list” of countries that have “substantially implemented” the OECD’s internationally agreed tax standard.

-The Cayman Islands’ Leader of Government Business/Premier Designate, McKeeva Bush, said: “For over four decades the Cayman Islands has steadily earned its place as a world-class international financial services center.
+The Cayman Islands’ Leader of Government Business/Premier Designate, McKeeva Bush, said: “For over four decades the Cayman Islands has steadily earned its place as a world-class international financial services centre.
 The Cayman Islands Government sees the OECD’s recognition as a natural outcome of the country’s substantial commitment to uphold an equally world-class international cooperation regime in the exchange of tax information."

 "The Cayman Islands Government is looking forward,” Bush continued, “to working in partnership with competent authorities in implementing agreements it has signed, concluding additional agreements with Cayman’s important trading partners in financial services, and continuing its active role in the OECD Global Forum, which it committed to in 2000."